 "At present, the temperatures and atmospheric pressures on Mars are too low for liquid water to exist stably," wrote William Sheehan and Jim Bell in "Discovering Mars: A History of Observation and Exploration of the Red Planet" (University of Arizona Press, 2021).

 On Earth, some forms of life are able to survive in parched regions by poaching water from the humid air.
 Among these, lichens dominate, surviving in arid climates without succumbing to the dry spells that frequently occur.
 Some lichens in super-dry areas have been found to photosynthesize at relative humidity levels as low as 70 percent.
 Other research has demonstrated that a form of Antarctic lichen can adapt to life under simulated Martian conditions.

 "Such short-term wet periods might be long enough and warm enough to allow for Earth organisms to metabolize and even reproduce," said Rummel.

 Seasons on Mars

 Like Earth, Mars has four seasons because the planet tilts on its axis.
-The seasons vary in length because of Mars' eccentric orbit around the sun.
+"On Earth, the seasons of spring, summer, autumn and winter are all of similar length.
+On Mars, because of the marked eccentricity of its orbit, the seasons differ much more in length," wrote Sheehan and Bell.
 In the northern hemisphere, spring is the longest season at seven months.
 Summer and fall are both about six months long.
 Winter is only four months long.

 During a Martian summer, the polar ice cap, composed mainly of carbon dioxide ice, shrinks and may disappear altogether.
 When winter comes, the ice cap grows back.
 There may be some liquid water trapped beneath the carbon dioxide ice sheets, scientists say.